NicolasMachado/The-Brain/README.md

 * Each mini-game is a single React component sending actions to a reducer.
 * Adding new mini-games can be done very quickly and easily.
 * A React test suite containing more than 40 test cases is implemented.
+* A Leaderboard has been added.
+It is connected to a Node/Express/MongoDB server.

 ## Test version